sustrik/libdill/tutorial.md

 Suppose we want the greetserver to keep statistics: The overall number of connections made, the number of those that are active at the moment and the number of those that have failed.

-In a classic, thread-based application, we would keep the statistics in global variables and synchronise access to them using mutexes.
+In a classic, thread-based application, we would keep the statistics in global variables and synchronize access to them using mutexes.

 With libdill, however, we aim at "concurrency by message passing", and so we are going to implement the feature in a different way.

-We will create a new coroutine that will keep track of the statistics and a channel that will be used by the `dialogue()` coroutines to communicate with it:
+We will create a new coroutine that will keep track of the statistics and a channel that will be used by the `dialog()` coroutines to communicate with it:

 <img src="tutorial1.png"/>